-The researchers decided to use a pigeon model because other studies have described hemispheric dominance in this species in some detail over recent years.
+The researchers decided to use a pigeon model because other studies have described hemispheric dominance in this species in

 For instance, in pigeon brains, the left hemisphere takes the lead when it comes to visual processing of patterns and colors.
 Conversely, the right brain more often deals with social or emotionally charged stimuli.

 The scientists trained the birds to perform a color differentiation task.
 In particular, this challenge involves part of the brain that uses visual information to guide motor activity.
 In this type of task, the left side of the brain is dominant.

 To understand how cross-talk between hemispheres influences dominance, Prof. Güntürkün and co-author Dr. Qian Xiao intermittently switched off some of the neurons that run between the two sides of the brain.

 After blocking specific neurons running from one side, they would observe the activity of the neurons that usually receive their input on the opposite side.
 In this way, they could pick apart the way in which the dominant hemisphere exerts its control.